mlflow/mlflow/docs/source/llms/deployments/index.rst

 ========

 There are several concepts that are referred to within the MLflow Deployments Server APIs, the configuration definitions, examples, and documentation.
-Becoming familiar with these terms will help in configuring new endpoints and ease the use of the interface APIs for the Deployments Server.
+Becoming familiar with these terms will help to simplify both configuring new endpoints and using the MLflow Deployments Server APIs.

 .. _deployments-providers: